As described in the article Configuring Data Sync from Salesforce to Zendesk:

 - Export the detail rows of the report from step 4 as a CSV.

-- In the spreadsheet editor of your choice, update the Sync with Zendesk column of the CSV file to be True.
+- In the spreadsheet editor of your choice, update the Sync with Zendesk column of the CSV file to be the opposite of whatever it was before (if it was false, then set to true, and vice-versa).

 - Import the updated CSV back into SFDC (using a tool such as Dataloader) to update all of the accounts.